rpaulos/university-belt-express/README.md

    ```sh
    git clone https://github.com/rpaulos/ubeltExpress
    ```
 2. Set up the project environment.
+   - Setup Anaconda
+   - Install python, googlemaps, OpenAI, Selenium, and Undetected Chrome Driver
-3. Configure the MySQL database using the provided schema (See the sql_script).
+4. Configure the MySQL database using the provided schema (See the sql_script).
-4. Run the application in your Java development environment.
+5. Run the application in your Java development environment.

 ## Usage
 1. Navigate through the UI to explore restaurant listings (once implemented).